seanbutler/3DWebTechCourse/_worksheets/01-ToolingUp.markdown

 ## Step 8

+Try to do as many of the following as you can.
-Add in some more cubes.
+- Add in some more cubes
+- Try the cubes in different positions
+    - grid
+    - random
+- Move the Camera around
+- Change the colours of the cubes
+    - enmass
+    - individually